Laxatives can help you empty your bowels if you're constipated.

 Bulk forming laxatives

 These work by swelling up inside your bowel.
-They help soften and increase the amount of stool.
-This encourages your bowels to move and push the stools out.
-They can take a few days to work properly.
+They help to soften and increase the amount of poo.
+This encourages your bowels to move and push the poo out.
+This type of laxative can take a few days to work properly.
 Examples include:

 These work by speeding up bowel movement.
 They can take between 8 and 12 hours to work.
 Examples include:

 - glycerol suppositiories

 - co-danthrusate (Normax) and co-danthramer

 These work by softening the poo (stool) by drawing more water and fat into the poo.
 Examples include: